defi-os/Issues/readme.md

 Working On
 ----------------------------------------------
-1) Working on dotenv package
-2) Add more files for efficient quick tooling and scripting and get their global path setup by manage.py in python api
+1) Add more files for efficient quick tooling and scripting and get their global path setup by manage.py in python api